IWI Galil: Italian variants

 The Italian firearms manufacturing firm Vincenzo Bernardelli manufactured under license quantities of the Galil assault rifle in two different models for governmental use in the 1980s.
 The Bernardelli Mod.377 VB-STD assault rifle was an outright clone of the Galil AR/ARM variant.

 The Bernardelli Mod.378 VB-SR assault carbine was a modified clone of the Galil SAR with a different magazine well that accepted STANAG magazines, much similar in concept and look to the above-mentioned optional magazine adapter currently available for the Israeli-made models, except that the Bernardelli VB-SR could be manufactured with permanent STANAG magazine well modification on demand.
 The rifles competed to the trial for the adoption of a new 5.56×45mm NATO caliber rifle, but lost to the Beretta 70/90 assault weapons system.

 Both rifles have the A-R-S trigger group (S-E-F; Safe, Semi-Auto, Full-Auto).
 The STD can be adapted to mount the M203.

 The VB-SR's parts can be changed with the R5 and the Galil SAR.

+Vietnamese variants

+The SBT-7.62VN (Note: Some sources state that its actual name is the SBT7MK4.) is a clone of the Galatz, having a M-LOK handguard with an adjustable stock.
+It was shown to the public in 2024.